damerell/crawl/README.md

 Dungeon Crawl Stone Soup is a game of dungeon exploration, combat and magic, involving characters of diverse skills, worshipping deities of great power and caprice.
 To win, you'll need to be a master of tactics and strategy, and prevail against overwhelming odds.

 Stoat Soup is a variant of Stone Soup.
-Amongst the changes are that monsters still spawn during play, and that it remains possible to eat mutagenic chunks.
-The changes are discussed in more detail in [the changelog](crawl-ref/docs/changelog.txt).
+[Stoat Soup for people who play modern Crawl](https://crawl.montres.org.uk/about-new.html), [Stoat Soup for people who played old versions](https://crawl.montres.org.uk/about-old.html), or the [changelog](crawl-ref/docs/changelog.txt) may shed some light on the differences.

 ## Contents